-The Eastman Lord House is the 1818 “Federal” home of William Kimball and Rhoda (Messer) Eastman.
-Mr. Eastman made his fortune through the establishment of several mills in Conway Village.
+The Eastman Lord House was built in 1818 in the Federal style.
+It was the home of William Kimball and Rhoda (Messer) Eastman.
+Mr. Eastman made his fortune through the establishment of several businesses in Conway Village, including a tannery, paper and wool carding mills.

-In 1962, the Lord’s son, Robert Raymond (“Bowser”) gave the house to the Conway Historical Society.
-He lived on in the caretaker’s wing until 1967.
-The house was used as a residence for almost 150 years and by only three families.
+On January 20, 1962, the Lord’s son, Robert Raymond “Bowser” Lord gave the house to the Conway Historical Society.
+He lived on in the caretaker’s wing until his passing in 1967.
+The house was used as a residence for almost 150 years by only three families.

 …and many other nooks and crannies